 Looking ahead, this equality scheme sets out how we aim to make Swale a fairer place.
-The borough of Swale is becoming an increasingly diverse place, and as a Council we need to tailor our services to meet those changing needs whilst providing value for money for local residents.
+The borough of Swale is becoming an increasingly diverse place, and we need to tailor our services to meet those changing needs whilst providing value for money for local residents.